orasimos/AndroidLayoutDemoApp/README.md

 # AndroidLayoutDemoApp
-A simple app to demonstrate the different layouts available in the development an android app.
+A simple app to demonstrate the different layouts available in the development of an android app.